XingyuZhou989/MobiHoc-2019/travel-grant.md

 # {{ page.title }}

 Travel grants are available thanks to the generous support of NSF and ACM SIGMOBILE.
-Deadline for applications is **May 13th, 2019**.
+Deadline for applications is **<del>May 13, 2019</del> May 24, 2019**.
 To identify whether you qualify please check in detail the information on the two kinds of grants below.

 <a href="STG-NSF.html">NSF Travel Grants</a>